Course overview

 Your choice of majors lets you tailor your degree to your interests and your desired career path.
 Find out more using our interactive Bachelor of Health Sciences majors and careers guide.

-You may choose to begin your studies with a Bachelor of Health Sciences to get a solid grounding in health sciences and explore your interest areas, then follow a pathway into psychology, nutrition, public health or nursing.
+You may choose to begin your studies with a Bachelor of Health Sciences to get a solid grounding in health sciences and explore your interest areas, then follow a pathway into psychology, nutrition, public health or disability and inclusion.
 This will allow you to pursue further career opportunities in specialist fields.

-*2021 Employment Outlook - for the five years to November 2026, Australian Government National Skills Commission
+*2024 Employment Projections – for the ten years to 2034, Australian Government, Jobs and Skills Australia

 Professional recognition

-The Psychological Science major of the Bachelor of Health Science meets the requirements of the Psychology Board of Australia (PBA) translating into excellent job and career opportunities for our graduates.
-Upon graduation of this degree, you’ll have gained a three-year undergraduate psychology sequence that is accredited by the Australian Psychology Accreditation Council (APAC) and recognised for registration purposes by the PBA, enabling you to undertake additional study in pursuit of provisional registration.
+The Psychological Science major of the Bachelor of Health Science meets the requirements of the Psychology Board of Australia (PsyBA) translating into excellent job and career opportunities for our graduates.
+Upon completion of this degree with psychological science as one of your majors, you will have gained a three-year undergraduate psychology sequence that is accredited by the Australian Psychology Accreditation Council (APAC) and recognised for registration purposes by the PsyBA, enabling you to undertake additional study in pursuit of provisional registration.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.